Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Accumulation.md

 ## Multiframe Rendering and Accumulation

-Some rendering techniques, such as path tracing and accumulation motion blur, create the final "converged" frame by combining information from multiple intermediate sub-frames.
+Some rendering techniques, such as [Path Tracing](Ray-Tracing-Path-Tracing) and accumulation motion blur, create the final "converged" frame by combining information from multiple intermediate sub-frames.
 Each intermediate sub-frame can correspond to a slightly different point in time, effectively computing physically-based accumulation motion blur, which properly takes into account object rotations, deformations, material or lighting changes, etc.

 HDRP provides a scripting API that allows you to control the creation of sub-frames and the convergence of multi-frame rendering effects.
 In particular, the API allows you to control the number of intermediate sub-frames (samples) and the points in time that correspond to each one of them.
 Furthermore, the weights of each sub-frame are controlled using shutter profiles that describe how fast was the opening and closing motion of the camera's shutter.